Table of Contents

 - When you submit your application, you will likely also be asked to submit biometric data (fingerprints).
 Children younger than 12 years are likely exempt from having their fingerprints collected.
 However, facial photo capture is required for all applicants nevertheless of their age.

 - Please note, after submitting your application, you may be asked to return at a later date for a personal interview to provide further information/materials related to your trip.

 Submit your application at least 15 days prior to the day you intend to travel, and no earlier than 6 months before you leave.

 Where to Apply

-- If the consulate upholds their rejections, your appeal is then forwarded to the Migration Court of Gothenburg, which has final ruling on your case.
+If the consulate upholds their rejections, your appeal is then forwarded to the Migration Court of Gothenburg, which has a final ruling on your case.

 Finally, once you obtain your Schengen Visa for Sweden, please note the following: